una/personal-goals/happy-moments/happy-moments.md

 11/07/2015
 ---
-Tonight I hung out with a bunch of friends at Laurens place and we all brought food (I mae paleo sushi!) and listened to record together.
+Tonight I hung out with a bunch of friends at Laurens place and we all brought food (I made paleo sushi!) and listened to record together.

 11/08/2015
 ---